vitest-dev/vitest/docs/guide/mocking.md

 ### mock.calls

-An array containing the call arguments of all calls that have been made to this mock function.
-Each item in the array is an array of arguments that were passed during the call.
+This is an array containing all arguments for each call.
+One item of the array is arguments of that call.

-For example: A mock function `f` that has been called twice, with the arguments `f('arg1', 'arg2')`, and then with the arguments `f('arg3', 'arg4')`, would have a mock.calls array that looks like this:
+If a function was invoked twice with the following arguments `fn(arg1, arg2)`, `fn(arg3, arg4)` in that order, then `mock.calls` will be:

 ```js
 [